6 tips to make cooking with toddlers stress-free (plus why it’s so important to try)

 This is the obvious one.

-When you think about the fact that they can use a butter knife or paring knife to chop, dice or slice by the age of 5, or can sauté food over a hot pan by the age of 8 or 9…wouldn’t you want your kids to be able to do this?
+When you think about the fact that they can use a butter knife or paring knife to chop, dice, or slice by the age of 5, or can sauté food over a hot pan by the age of 8 or 9…wouldn’t you want your kids to be able to do this?

-If you feel like age 5 is too rushed to be using a paring knife, I get that.
+We get it if you feel like age 5 is too rushed to use a paring knife.
 Let’s say it’s age 10.
 It’s still MILES ahead of most university students we know who have to survive off of boxed mac and cheese because they haven’t built up any cooking skills otherwise.
-It’s much more about learned skills…not necessarily their age.

-Reason #2: Helps them overcome picky eating
+Reason #2: Helps toddlers overcome picky eating

 Picky toddler sits at the table making a face at the broccoli they're served.